Thermal Hall effects in quantum magnets: Thermal Hall effect for honeycomb Kitaev materials

-Besides the prospect for topological quantum computation, the gapped Kitaev spin liquid in the magnetic field supports a non-zero Chern number ${\cal C}$ for the filled Majorana fermions, and thus, the gapless chiral Majorana edge mode.
+Besides the prospect for topological quantum computation, the gapped chiral spin liquid for the Kitaev model in the magnetic field supports a non-zero Chern number ${\cal C}$ for the filled Majorana fermions, and thus, the gapless chiral Majorana edge mode.
 Like the Chern insulator of the electrons where there exists a quantized Hall conductance due to the edge mode, here the Majorana mode is charge neutral, and Kitaev further predicted the half-quantized thermal Hall effect with

 where ${K_0=\pi k_B^2/6\hbar}$ is a constant representing the thermal conductivity quanta and $ {{\cal C} =1}$.
 Although this result is not really the major result in Kitaev's work, it remarkably provides the smoking gun evidence of Kitaev spin liquid and is proved to be significant by the later experiments as we will discuss.